 Decomissioning

-The locomotives later classified as FS 830 were saturated steam locomotives with simple expansion and twin-cylinder engines[1].
+The FS Class 830 locomotives were saturated steam locomotives with simple-expansion, twin-cylinder engines.[1]
+They were divided into two subgroups:[1]

 Preservation